jackyzha0/quartz/content/notes/bitcoin-governance.md

 - reconciliation with the memory pool and main branch
 - coinbase reward and fee calculation
 - block header verification

+proposal
+- researcher disovers a solution
+	- share proposed changes will devs through email, white paper and/or a BIP

+implementation
 -